tati-z/tati-z.github.io/_pages/misk_audio.md

   <source src="/public/assets/audio/happenstance.mp3" type="audio/mp3">
 </audio>

-> Is this.. how noise sounds like?
+> Is this how.. nOise sounds like?

-When a feeling speaks it gives the right answer.
-But only those who don't [listen with their skins or read with their ears](/public/assets/images/nope.png) hesitate.
+After a feeling had spoken it leaves the right answer.<br>
+But only those that don't [listen with their skins or read with their ears](/public/assets/images/nope.png) hesitate.

 > So.... you gonna pluck your eyes off?!